About the Everest Base Camp Trek

 - Sagarmatha National Park counter in Monjo.

-- For the Khumbu Pasang Lhamu Rural Municipality Entrance Permit:
+- For Khumbu Pasang Lhamu Rural Municipality Entrance Permit:

-- Obtain this permit upon reaching Lukla or Monjo.
+- Get this permit in Lukla or Monjo.

-Magical Nepal will help you with all permits required for your treks.
+Magical Nepal will help you with all the permits for your treks.
+Our booking system will collect all the necessary documents and process the permits for you.

-- Respect Local Customs and Traditions: The Khumbu region is home to the Sherpa community, who have unique cultural practices.
-Always ask for permission before taking photographs of locals or entering monasteries.
+- Respect Local Culture: The Khumbu region is Sherpa country, so always ask permission before taking pictures of locals or entering monasteries.

 - Do Not Litter: Carry all your waste with you and dispose of it properly.
-Help keep the trekking trails clean.
+Keep the trails clean.

-- Stay on Designated Trails: Avoid shortcuts to minimize environmental damage and ensure your safety.
+- Stay on the Trail: Avoid shortcuts to minimize environmental damage and for your own safety.

-- Follow Local Guidelines: Adhere to instructions from local authorities, park rangers, and your guide.
+- Follow Local Instructions: Follow instructions from local authorities, park rangers and your guide.

-- Avoid Fire Hazards: Do not light fires in the national park, as this can cause significant damage to the fragile ecosystem.
+- No Fires: Do not light fires in the national park, it can cause huge damage to the ecosystem.

-- Be Mindful of Wildlife: Sagarmatha National Park is home to unique wildlife like the Himalayan Thar and Snow Leopard.
-Observe them from a distance without disturbing their natural habitat.
+- Wildlife: Sagarmatha National Park is home to unique wildlife like the Himalayan Thar and Snow Leopard.
+Observe them from a distance without disturbing their habitat.

 Click here to learn more about Everest base camp trek permits

-To avoid problems, we have an acclimatization day at Namche Bazaar and another at Dingboche.
+To avoid problems, we have a day for acclimatization at Namche Bazaar and another at Dingboche.

 Acclimatization days don’t mean you are doing nothing.
 It means walking around at a higher altitude and sleeping at a lower altitude to accustom your body to the height.
 On our EBC trek, we have built-in interesting things to do and see on these two days.